 When macOS High Sierra is installed on an SSD, the drive is automatically converted to the APFS.
 Reports are coming in that the new macOS Mojave automatically converts not just SSDs but also hard drives to APFS when users upgrade from High Sierra to Mojave.

-If you need to open an APFS drive, unfortunately, currently there is no free software out there that can help you open APFS drives in Window 11/10 for free!
-However, you can use the trial copy of software mentioned below to access APFS drives in Windows 11/10.
+If you need to open an APFS drive, unfortunately, currently, there is no free software out there that can help you open APFS drives in Windows 11/10 for free!
+However, you can use the trial copy of the software mentioned below to access APFS drives in Windows 11/10.

 APFS for Windows by Paragon Software

-The APFS for Windows, although is not free, offers 8-day trial.
+The APFS for Windows, although it is not free, offers an 8-day trial.
 If you often need to access APFS drives in Windows 11/10, you better buy a copy of this software!

 Like Paragon APFS for Windows, MacDrive APFS is also not free.
-You can download the 5-day full trail copy by visiting the developer’s page.
+You can download the 5-day full trial copy by visiting the developer’s page.